-Synthetic drugs are becoming less effective due to the organism resistant activities.
-New chemical substances with potential therapeutic effects are believed to be sourced from medicinal plants.
+Nowadays Synthetic drugs are becoming less effective due to the organism resistant activities.
 Plant-based phytochemicals are becoming potentially more promising, there by replacing the synthetic drugs.
-Human health wise, Phytochemicals are reported to play a vital role in its protection at significant dietary intake, of which more than 4000 phytochemicals are cataloged.
-A. mexicana leaves were collected in the month of February 2017, from Maruda village, Gwandu and extracted using methanol as a solvent.
-The current study was conducted to screen for phytochemicals and antioxidant activity of methanol leaves extracts of A. mexicana using standard procedures of qualitative screening and total phenolic content.
+The current study was conducted to detect for phytochemicals and antioxidant activity of methanol leaves extracts of A. mexicana using standard procedures of qualitative screening and total phenolic content (TPC) measured by the Folin-Ciocalteu method.
 Total extractable of A. mexicana leaves showed 81.9g yield.
-The Qualitative phytochemical screening shows the presence of Alkaloids, Flavonoids, Saponins, Tannins, Terpenoids, Reducing sugar and absence of Steroids and Anthraquinones.
-Total phenolic content was 91.55 ± 0.21 mg of Gallic acid equivalent (GAE).
-Phenolic/antioxidant compounds are commonly present in extracts of natural product from plants these compounds may exhibit many biological effects including antioxidant activity.
-It is suggestive that these phenolic compounds found in the work may contribute to the anti-oxidative properties and usefulness of these in herbal medicament, because phenols have been reported to be useful in the preparation of some antimicrobial compounds such as dettol and cresol.
-The presence of phyto-chemical components is suggestive of being responsible for the numerous health benefits of A. mexicana leaves in both traditional and modern medicine.
+The Qualitative phytochemical screening shows the presence of Alkaloids, Flavonoids, Saponins, Tannins, Terpenoids, Reducing Sugar and absence of Steroids and Anthraquinones which is as a result of the solvent used for extraction as not all phytochemical constituents are soluble in a giving solvent.
+The total phenolic content was calculated as 91.55 ± 0.21 mg of Gallic acid equivalent (GAE).
+The antioxidative effect is mainly due to phenolic components, such as flavonoids, phenolic acids, and phenolic diterpenes, therefor the calculated data for the total phenolic content are a basis of assessment of the preventive role of A. mexicana leaves against free radical's effect.
+The presence of the phyto-chemicals of A. mexicana makes the leaves pharmacologically active of being responsible for the treatment of numerous diseases such as Microbial infections, Skin diseases, Malaria, jaundice, Warts, Hepatitis, Diabetics, Hypertension etc. as claimed by traditional medicine practitioners.

-Keywords: Antioxidants; Argemone mexicana; Drugs; Phytochemical
+Keywords: Antioxidants; Argemone Mexicana; Drugs; Phytochemical